microsoft/r-server-fraud-detection/rtvs.md

 solution.
 </div>

-## Set Up Visual Studio for R Server
+## Set Up Visual Studio for ML Server

-Visual Studio needs to use R Server for the code for this solution.
-Follow the instructions below to set up Visual Studio to use R Server.
+Visual Studio needs to use ML Server for the code for this solution.
+Follow the instructions below to set up Visual Studio to use ML Server.
 <div class = "label label-info">
-On the VM deployed from <a href="{{ site.deploy_url }}">Azure AI Gallery</a> you may see an alert that the path for R is no longer found.
+On the VM deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick Start page</a> you may see an alert that the path for R is no longer found.
 There is no need to install R Client, simply update the path as shown below.
 </div>
 <p></p>
 <ol>